themaxsmith/react-native-input-modal/README.md

   ],
 });
 ```
+## Usage (Advance)
+The UI is fully customizable by passing a ModalStyles object to the ModalProvider.
+You can style any button or component of the UI
 ## Contributing

 Feel free to contribute to this project by creating issues or pull requests.
 This is my first open-source project, so I'm open to any suggestions or help.